Importance and evolution of the service economy in tourism, technology, education and health

 Innovations in technology and education

-Development of digital platforms and ICTs
+Development of digital and ICT platforms

-Technological innovation has led to the growth of digital platforms that facilitate communication, commerce, and access to services in real time, generating added value.
+Technological innovation has led to the growth of digital platforms that facilitate communication, commerce and access to services in real time, generating added value.

 Expansion of online education and hybrid models

-Online education has experienced exponential growth, allowing students to access training from anywhere, breaking down geographical and economic barriers.
+Online education has experienced exponential growth, allowing students to access training from anywhere, breaking geographical and economic barriers.

 Hybrid models combine face-to-face and virtual teaching, offering flexibility and adapting to individual learning needs and social context.